SiceloKayisa/My-Data-Analytics-Projects/Hollywood Movies analysis in a Tableau Dashboard/readme.md

 #### Analysis

-  •	How are the most profitable movies rated by viewers and critics
+  •	How are the most profitable movies rated by viewers and critics<br>
-  •	How much revenue did each of the top-rated films generate for its studio
+  •	How much revenue did each of the top-rated films generate for its studio<br>
   •	Which movie had the highest worldwide gross

 #### Acknowledgements